ImageMagick/Usage-Markdown/files/index.md

 The "`pamcomp`" should overlay the modified part of the image back into the PbmPlus version of the original image.

-Other possible alternative to "`pamcomp`", is "`pnmpaste`", but this has not transparency handling, for pixel bleading.
+Other possible alternative to "`pamcomp`", is "`pnmpaste`", but this has not transparency handling, for pixel bleeding.

 Note that by using composition with pieces it should be posible to distort small tiles and re-join them into a larger image afterwards.